KevinSmall/ethgraph/README.md

 This is kind-of pretty, but it's hard to make any sense of very dense graphs.
 In graph analysis very dense graphs are known as "hairballs".
 Graphing tools also allow statistical analysis, and Gephi offers many standard measures of connectedness and identification of clusters.
 Gephi also allows animated views showing how graphs grow over time.
 More samples can be found in the project [Wiki](https://github.com/KevinSmall/ethgraph/wiki).

-This dataset was formed from about 200 blocks of Ethereum mainnet, about 40 minutes worth of movements.
 Since `ethgraph` is compatible with any EVM-based chain that uses similar ERC token standards, we can easily collect data from other chains.
-Avalanche has a similar appearance, with an exchange and the zero address dominating:
+Avalanche has a similar appearance, although many fewer transactions.
+Here an exchange and the zero address are dominating:

 ![Avalanche graph](./docs/movements_avalanche.png "Avalanche Token Movements as Graph (Gephi screenshot")

+## Performance and Limitations
+The above Ethereum dataset was formed from about 200 blocks (~40 minutes) worth of transactions from Ethereum mainnet.
+This produces some 60k nodes and 90k edges.
+As a rule of thumb, graphs of 50k to 100k nodes become cumbersome to use Gephi or similar tools.

+`ethgraph` is designed to perform well.
+Processing 200 blocks of mainnet, including master data retrieval for thousands of tokens, takes ~7 seconds on a reasonable laptop.
+This produces a file that starts to reach the limits of Gephi.
+Smaller extracts are much easier to manage.
+When experimenting, start with just a few blocks and work up.

 ## How to install